 Once you have finished writing a story, the final step should always be to proofread and edit the narrative.
 Ask a friend to read the story, get it reviewed and you can keep editing, adding to it and removing any additional paras until you feel good to go!

-For the story writing section in Class 9 and Class 10 syllabus for CBSE, the students are asked to frame a story on a particular given topic.
+For the story writing section in Class 6, Class 7, Class 8, Class 9 to Class 12 syllabus for CBSE, the students are asked to frame a story on a particular given topic.
 The title and moral carries 1 mark while the story content is for 4 marks and the story expression is given 5 marks after evaluation of coherence, accurate use of words and correct spelling and punctuation.
 Now that you are familiarised with the story writing format, let’s practice drafting a story from the following topics: